esphome/esphome-docs/devices/nodemcu_esp8266.rst

 .. note::

-    Most NodeMCU that can be purchased now are version 2 or upwards, if you're using an original v1 board, set the board type to |nodemcu|_.
+    Most NodeMCU that can be purchased now are version 2 or upwards.
+If you're using an original v1 board, set the board type to |nodemcu|_.

 .. |nodemcuv2| replace:: ``nodemcuv2``